You are about to read the most effective real estate strategies to invest and earn money from the first month.

 The best part of this method is that you don’t need a big initial investment.
 The cash flow is almost immediate.
 Boom!

 If I don’t have properties to rent and you need to buy one suitable for the purpose then you need to be very cautious.
 Asking for a loan to buy a (short) rental property is a risky business.

 Local laws can forbid short term rentals in some towns and seasonality can be affected by a lot of factors.

 Don’t you have a property to rent out?

 Here are a few obvious and ..less obvious suggestions to make money from real estate by creating space to rent for money:

-- If you have a very big house, you can share some of it
+- If you have a very big house, you can share a part of it

 - You can ask your landlord to allow you to sublet an area

 - Those who have land can build a cheap but cosy bungalow

 - Those who have a boat can rent it on AirBnB as accommodation